GMPavanLab/Swarm-CG/README.md

 At all times during execution, the best parametrized model is accessible in the optimization output folder at `out_dir/optimized_CG_model/cg_model.itp`.
 The bonded parameters obtained via the Boltzmann inversion implemented in Swarm-CG with groups averaging (see paper sections 2.1 and 6.1) are also available at `out_dir/boltzmann_inv_CG_model/cg_model.itp`.

 The AA trajectory is mapped on-the-fly (if atoms are mapped to multiple CG beads, atom masses are split accordingly).
 The AA trajectory must contain box information for PBC handling, otherwise it is assumed the molecule is "unwrapped" already.
-Only the MDP file provided via argument `-cg_mdp_md` will be modified to adjust simulation time `nsteps` according to arguments `-cg_time_short` and `cg_time_long`, taking into account the timestep `ts` you provided.
-To minimize the execution time of `scg_optimize`, equilibration should stay short (e.g. 50-500 fs) and so should the optimization cycles 1 and 2 (e.g. 10-20 ns, argument `-cg_time_short`).
-To maximize the precision of `scg_optimize`, optimization cycle 3 must always use longer simulation times (e.g. 25-100 ns, argument `-cg_time_long`).
+Only the MDP file provided via arg `-cg_mdp_md` will be modified to adjust `nsteps` according to arguments `-cg_time_short` and `cg_time_long`, taking into account the timestep `ts` you provided.
+To minimize the execution time of `scg_optimize`, equilibration should stay short (e.g. 50-500 fs) and so should the optimization cycles 1 and 2 (via arg `-cg_time_short` e.g. 10-20 ns).
+To maximize the precision of `scg_optimize`, optimization cycle 3 must always use longer simulation times (via arg `-cg_time_long` e.g. 25-100 ns).
 Execution times should vary between 4h to 24h according to parameters and hardware used.

 For information about execution modes 1 and 2, please see paper sections 2.4 and 4 and command help (-h).

 ### 3. Monitor an ongoing CG model optimization

 Optimization procedures can be monitored at any point during execution.
 The module `scg_monitor` produces a visual summary (see paper Fig. 3) of the progress of an optimization procedure started with module `scg_optimize`.
-The plot will be produced in the directory provided via argument `-opti_dir`.
+The plot will be produced in the directory provided via arg `-opti_dir`.

 	scg_monitor -opti_dir MODEL_OPTI__STARTED_03-07-2020_10h_12m_15s -gmx gmx_2018.6_p